Skip to content

 Cost Categories

 Compute costs represent the largest portion of TCO for all platforms.
 Fabric uses a shared CU pool where all workloads draw from the same capacity, which can lead to efficient utilization but also contention.
-Databricks bills per DBU per cluster, giving precise cost attribution but requiring active cluster management.
-Snowflake bills per credit per virtual warehouse, with automatic suspend/resume reducing idle costs.
+Per publicly available documentation, Competitor A bills per compute-unit per cluster, giving precise cost attribution but requiring active cluster management; Competitor B bills per credit per virtual warehouse, with automatic suspend/resume reducing idle costs.
 Synapse bills per DWU for dedicated pools and per query for serverless.

-Storage costs are relatively similar across platforms when using cloud-native object storage (ADLS, S3, GCS).
+Storage costs are relatively similar across platforms when using cloud-native object storage.
 Fabric's OneLake eliminates duplication costs by storing data once.
-Snowflake's proprietary storage adds a small premium.
-Databricks and Synapse use open formats on cloud storage.
+Per publicly available documentation, Competitor B's proprietary storage carries a small premium; Competitor A and Synapse use open formats on cloud storage.

 Governance and security costs are often hidden.
 Fabric includes Purview integration at no additional cost.
-Databricks Unity Catalog is included in Premium/Enterprise tiers.
-Snowflake Horizon is included.
+Per publicly available documentation, the competitor platforms include their respective governance suites within their premium/enterprise tiers.
 Synapse requires separate Purview licensing.

 Operational costs — the human effort to manage, monitor, and troubleshoot the platform — vary significantly.
-Fabric and Snowflake minimize operational overhead through SaaS automation.
-Databricks requires more engineering effort for cluster management, job scheduling, and cost optimization.
+Fabric and Competitor B minimize operational overhead through SaaS automation.
+Competitor A requires more engineering effort for cluster management, job scheduling, and cost optimization.
 Synapse sits in between.

 Normalized TCO Comparison (Illustrative)

-Cost Component Fabric (F64) Databricks (Premium) Snowflake (Enterprise) Synapse (Dedicated)
+Cost Component Fabric (F64) Competitor A (Premium tier) Competitor B (Enterprise tier) Synapse (Dedicated)

 Compute (annual) ~$105K (F64 PAYG) ~$120-180K (varies by cluster) ~$100-160K (varies by warehouse) ~$90-150K (varies by DWU)